-As pictured, this slow cooker tikka masala recipe is not Paleo or Whole30 (because of the naan bread) but it’s easy to eat it like soup out of the bowl or put over cauliflower rice or cauliflower mash.
-I’ve even seen Paleo naan bread recipes on Pinterest if you would like to try that.
+As pictured, this recipe is not Paleo or Whole30 (because of the naan bread) but it's easy to eat it like soup out of the bowl or put over cauliflower rice or cauliflower mash.
+I've even seen Paleo naan bread recipes on Pinterest if you would like to try that.

-My children all love this slow cooker tikka masala recipe.
+My children all love this Paleo chicken tikka masala recipe.
 We all love to go to the Indian restaurant near our house and the only thing my children want is tikka masala.
-I love eating there because my children actually eat real food instead of an expensive, tasteless, unhealthy kid’s meal.
+I love eating there because my children actually eat real food instead of an expensive, tasteless, unhealthy kid's meal.